-Winter visitors to the Spring Mountains have the opportunity for all kinds of recreation, start here for a safe and enjoyable visit!
+Winter visitors to the Spring Mountains have the opportunity for all kinds of recreation, so start here for a safe and enjoyable visit!
 Haga clic aquí para obtener esta información en español

-Read all the tips below, and check our weekly update for the complete list of recreation closures:
+Read all of the tips below, and check our weekly update for the complete list of recreation closures:

-Due to significant over-crowding anticipated on snowy weekends, entry to State Routes 156 and 157 (Lee Canyon an Kyle Canyon Roads) will be limited, often reaching capacity by 9am.
-Reservations at the Mount Charleston Lodge, Retreat on Charleston Peak and Lee Canyon Ski and Snow resort will be prioritized.
+Due to significant over-crowding anticipated on snowy weekends, entry to State Routes 156 and 157 (Lee Canyon and Kyle Canyon Roads) will be limited, often reaching capacity by 9am.
+Reservations at the Mount Charleston Lodge, Retreat on Charleston Peak and Lee Canyon Ski and Snow Resort will be prioritized.
 If you visit these areas without a reservation, be prepared for long delays or potentially being turned around, limited parking, and lack of amenities.
 Also, consider carpooling with friends and family to the mountain and NOT using ride share services (e.g. Uber or Lift), because limited cell service and traffic may not allow for pickup for return rides.